 Residential areas are planned at a range of densities to provide a variety of housing types, ranging from large detached single-family homes to various types of multi-family dwellings.
 The lower-density residential areas are located in the western and central portions of the project and the area abutting Seacliff Country Club.
 The medium density areas are predominately located in the eastern and central portion of the community, along Garfield Avenue, Main Street and Gothard Street.
 Medium-high density areas are planned along Garfield Avenue, near planned commercial and industrial uses.
+High-density areas are concentrated near the intersection of Goldenwest Street and Garfield Avenue.
 A total of 475 residential units are also planned as part of a mixed development project as part of the Seacliff Village area.